 This Committee will verify if all security aspects are properly taken into account by the applicants.
-Proposals will be scrutinised by Committee members from the same countries as the proposal participants.
+Proposals will be scrutinised by Committee members from the same countries as the applicants.

-This process should reach a common position between the concerned national representatives resulting in one of the following recommendations:
+This process should lead to a common position between the concerned national representatives resulting in one of the following recommendations:

-- Classification is not required: negotiation of the RTD action can be start (though some recommendations for negotiations may be issued, if relevant); - Classification is required: specific recommendations for the negotiation are given and the negotiation will be subject to certain conditions to be met in the Grant Agreement.
-The RTD action will become a Classified RTD Action44 and will be EUclassified at the level of the highest classification of the information used/produced by the RTD action as indicated in the SAL and its annexed SCG - The proposal is too sensitive to be financed because the participants do not have the appropriate experience, skills or permissions to handle properly the classified information.
+- classification is not required: negotiation of the RTD action can be started (though some recommendations for negotiations may be issued, if relevant), - classification is required: specific recommendations for the negotiation are given and the negotiation will be subject to certain conditions to be met in the Grant Agreement.
+The RTD action will become a Classified RTD Action (1) and will be EU-classified at the level of the highest classification of the information used/produced by the RTD action as indicated in the SAL and its annexed SCG, - the proposal is too sensitive to be financed because the applicants do not have the appropriate experience, skills or permissions to handle properly the classified information.
 In that case, the proposal may be rejected.
-If so, the Commission will explain the reasons of rejection.
+If so, the Commission will explain the reasons of rejection, except when these reasons are themselves classified.

 Based on this common position, the Commission will determine the level of classification.
-As a result, the Commission, together with all the relevant National Security Authorities (NSAs), will then verify, during negotiation and implementation of grants, that all the necessary procedures and actions are put in place in order to guarantee that classified information is dealt with in the appropriate way.
+As a result, the Commission, together with all the relevant NSAs, will then verify, during negotiation and implementation of the Grant Agreement, that all the necessary procedures and actions are put in place in order to guarantee that classified information is dealt with in the appropriate way.